On the complex structure of Yang-Mills theory: Numerical results

 \subsection{Numerical solutions}

 Accounting for spectral violations with the procedure described in~\Cref{subsec:spectral_violation}, the coupled DSE system of Yang-Mills theory is solved with a strong coupling constant $\alpha_s = 0.2$ for a family of input gapping parameters $m_A^2 \in [-3.69,-0.31]$.
 For values of $m_A^2$ beyond this region, we were not able to converge to a solution.
-The solutions corresponding to the different numerical inputs $m_A^2$ are labelled by the respective (inverse) screening lengths of the gluon propagators instead, which are related to the gluon mass gap, see~\Cref{app:screening-length}.
-The gluon propagators' inverse screening length as a function of the $m_A^2$ is shown in~\Cref{fig:screenLength}, and decreases monotonically with decreasing $m_A^2$ for all solutions considered here.
+The solutions corresponding to the different numerical inputs $m_A^2$ are labelled by the respective (inverse) screening lengths of the gluon propagators instead, which are related to the gluon mass gap.